The John Peel Session (Nick Drake EP)

 The John Peel Session is an EP by English folk musician Nick Drake, released in November 2014 by Universal Music Catalogue & Antar Records, and was released in both 10" vinyl and digital formats.

-The recordings originate from two BBC John Peel Sessions: one from August 1969 and another from March 1970 with Colin Nichol, released alongside the biography Nick Drake: Remembered For A While.
+The recordings originate from two BBC John Peel Sessions: one from August 1969 and another from March 1970 with Colin Nichol, released alongside the biography Nick Drake: Remembered for a While.
 Only 1,000 copies were produced.

-Recording history
+Recording and release

-Tracks 1–3 were recorded on 5 August 1969 and broadcast on 6 August 1969; tracks 4–5 were recorded on 23 March 1970 and aired on 13 April 1970.
+Tracks 1–3 were recorded on 5 August 1969 and broadcast on 6 August 1969.
+This session produced solo versions of four songs.
+The original recordings were wiped according to Peel in 2001, but bootleg off-air versions were recorded by fans.
+It was previously thought that only 4 songs were recorded, but a version of "Bryter Layter" was also found in the recording.
+Tracks 4 and 5 were recorded on 23 March 1970 in the Night Ride Session.
+Drake was accompanied by flautist Iain Cameron and the session aired on 13 April 1970.
+Cameron said that between four and eight songs were recorded.

-Both "Time Of No Reply", and "Three Hours" were previously circulating within trading circles and released in unofficial form in 2006.
+Both "Time of No Reply" and "Three Hours" were previously circulating within trading circles and released in unofficial form in 2006.

+In August 2014, The John Peel Session was released on 10" vinyl in a special signature box edition of the biography Nick Drake: Remembered For A While to commemorate the 40th anniversary of Drake's death.
+In November 2014, the EP was made available for download.

 Track listing

 All songs written by Nick Drake.